 Director for the School of Business, IT and Management Director for the School of Interdisciplinary Studies

-Part I I - Contact Information
+Part l I - Contact Information

-nformation is collected for the use of the elearties. ection services department.
-It is not used by
+nformation is collected for the use of the by third parties. ne ele ection services department.
+It is not

-Telepl none number:
+Telep hone number:

-Cell Other
+Cell Oth er

 Email address:

-am College Preferred (if different than the college)
+am College Pre ferred (if different than the college)

 @dcmail.ca

-I, the a I, the a I am aware of the obligations imposed or and Referendum Policy; and My name as recorded in Part I, is exactly ballots. to be a candidate for the position which I seek; a me as a candidate in the by-laws and Elections how I wish my name to be spelled on the e disclosure of personal information regarding
+seek; I am aware of the obligations impose Elections and Referendum Policy; ar in the total in th

-my aca and Te run for ademic standing held by the Office of the lechnology to the Chief Returning Officer for an position.
-I consent to disclosure of my Registrar of Durham College of Applied Arts for the purpose of determining my eligibility to academic information in accordance with and Protection of Privacy Act (RSO 1990, C. F-
+regard of Applications determined olied Arts and Technology to the Chief e Offi Retu on.
+I)(b) c ce of the Registrar of Durham College Irning Officer for the purpose of consent to disclosure of my academic

-Dated , 202,
+Dated , 202 ,

-Candidate's signature
+Cano lidate's signature

-nom Ourh ninate am College Student t Association General I for the position.
-I am qualified on of in the d as an elector (i.e. full time

-nt) and I consent to the nomination.
+Part be full time students) sition of in

+the D Ourham College Stud neral Election.
+I am qu alified as an elector

+(i.e. t full time student) and Cianatura

 Student name Student number School/faculty Signature

 1

 2

 3

 4

 5

 6

 7

 8

 9

 10

-Di rector nominations than 10 signatures, how aution to ensure accurac wever it is recommended cy.
+more than 10 signature precaution to ensure a

 11

 12

 13

 14

 15

 15

 16

 17

 18

 19

 20

-Exe ecutive nominations e than 20 signatures, ho aution to ensure accurac wever it is recommended